techgnosis/tanzu-gitops/README.md

 * `node_memory_Active_bytes`

 ## TODO
+* Get TSM involved.
+Use Sockshop.
-* Get TSMgr added to project
+* Figure out TSMgr for TAS
-* Change project name from `tanzu-gitops` to something else
+* Change project name from `tanzu-gitops` to `tanzu-demo`
 * Add Tekton pipelines
 * Add a pipeline to get test-app into TAS
 * When using OIDC for K8s auth, how do you provide a username and password to `tkgi get-credentials` for use with Concourse?
 Otherwise I get a password prompt when using OIDC.
 It seems its an environment variable.